spider

 Prevention Tips: Keep Spiders Out of Your Home

 The best way to prevent a run-in with a brown recluse or its harmless doppelgangers is by taking proactive measures to seal off their favorite hiding places and reduce their food sources.
+For professional help, consider Falmouth pest control to ensure your home is protected from these unwanted guests.

-How to Get Rid of Spiders in House
+How to Get Rid of Spiders in the House

 • Declutter storage areas: Cardboard boxes and piles of clothing make ideal hiding spots.